This one’s always been a massive challenge for me.

 For all my years, motivating myself to get fit and active has been a constant struggle.
 Whenever I actually do get round to it though, I absolutely love it!
-It’s refreshing, it feels good and it even helps stimulate your brain - amazing right?
+It’s refreshing, it feels good, and it even helps stimulate your brain.
+Amazing right?

-I applied for a programme called “The Business Course” - a golf programme designed to pair up students with business mentors over 6 weeks whilst playing golf.
+I applied for a programme called The Business Course - a golf programme designed to pair (or should that be par) up students with business mentors over 6 weeks whilst playing golf.
 It was the first time the Business School had run such a programme and it was brilliant!

 We were able to have proper in-depth talks with business professionals from a wild variety of industries.
-This is something that would never happen normally due to them being extremely busy - the best you'd get is a 15-minute coffee chat!
+This is something that would never happen normally due to them being extremely busy - the absolute best you'd get is a 15-minute coffee chat!

-There are a lot of stereotypes about golf, that it's only played by "old" people and it's "boring" but it's only when you give it a shot that it becomes apparent how inaccurate these comments are.
+There are a lot of stereotypes about golf, that it's only played by 'old' people and it's 'boring' but it's only when you give it a shot that it becomes apparent how inaccurate these comments are.
 It's a fantastic way to meet new people and spark up a conversation over just about anything whilst getting out and about.